 Managerial Incentives to Take Asset Risk

 We argue that incentives to take equity risk ("equity incentives") only partially capture incentives to take asset risk ("asset incentives").
-This is because leverage, while central to the theory of risk-shifting, is not explicitly considered by equity incentives.
-Employing measures of asset incentives that account for leverage, we nd that asset risk-taking incentives can be large compared to incentives to increase rm value.
-Moreover, stock holdings can induce substantial risk-taking incentives, qualifying common beliefs regarding the central role of stock options.
-Finally, only asset incentives explain asset risk-taking of U.S. nancial institutions before the 2007/08 crisis.
+This is because leverage, while central to the theory of risk shifting, is not explicitly considered by equity incentives.
+Employing measures of asset incentives that account for leverage, we find that asset risk-taking incentives can be large compared to incentives to increase firm value.
+Stock holdings can induce substantial risk-taking incentives, contrary to the assumption that only stock options drive risk-taking.
+Finally, asset incentives help explain asset risk-taking of U.S. financial institutions before the 2007/08 crisis.